 Jeffrey E. Diaz

-Diaz is respected as an expert in the areas of corporate consultation, management training, employee assistance and wellness programming.
-He is Director and one of the founders of the Employee Development Center, which is a division of Weill Medical College at Cornell University, that is a leading organization providing corporate consultation and employee assistance programming.
-He is one of the founders of the Midtown Center for Treatment and Research an intensive outpatient chemical dependency program.
-Amongst his numerous other accomplishments and activities Diaz served as Counseling Advisor to Major League Baseball, providing lectures and conferences on health related subjects.
-Diaz is a trustee of The Boy’s Club of New York and served as the founding President of the Education Program Alumni Association.
+Jeffrey Emil Diaz is Director and co-founder of the Employee Development Center, a division of Weill Medical College at Cornell University that provides corporate consultation and employee assistance training.
+He is also a co-founder of the Midtown Center for Treatment and Research, an intensive outpatient chemical dependency program.
+He has served as Counseling Advisor to Major League Baseball, as a trustee of The Boy’s Club of New York, and as founding President of the Education Program Alumni Association.